navajogit/X/README.md

 1. Listing list of files / commands directly in the terminal without running any script only using curl command and your github profile name.
 2. Running readme file **lister** - (bash script) that will navigate through all README files in all your public and listed projects from your main github profile.

-With this approach, you can instantly acces, without having to remember or manually type paths having any installed browser.
+With this approach, you can instantly acces anything and run anything, without having to remember or manually type paths, and not having any browser.
-Plus, you can run scripts and access resources.

 Lister script:
 - Scans all visible repositories in your GitHub profile